 Navy Wives Clubs of America, Inc. (NWCA)

 This program provides up to 30 scholarships annually to children and spouses of the Navy, Marine Corps, or Coast Guard.
 To apply you must show your need for financial assistance.
-Students will need to have at least a 2.5-grade point average (GPA), qualify for graduation, or be a graduate of an accredited high school or equivalent.
+Students will need to have at least a 2.5-grade point average (GPA), qualify for graduation or be a graduate of an accredited high school or equivalent.
 Spouses can apply for assistance for college, vocational business, and training.
-The deadline for scholarship applications are March 31st of each year.
+The deadline for scholarship applications is March 31st of each year.
 Visit their website for more details.

 - Active duty dependent children

 - Child of a deceased member

 - Spouse of active duty

 - Spouse of retiree

 - Check the individual details of the program requirements once you find the right scholarship opportunity for you.